Born: December 19, 1980

 Yes.
 The Stronger true story reveals that Bauman's right eardrum was destroyed and his left had a considerable hole in it.
 He had lost about 20 decibels of hearing from the blast.
 Music echoed in rooms and he often needed people to speak louder.

-He had been burnt through his midsection and up through his back.
+He had been burnt through his midsection and had second-degree burns up through most of his back.
 For several weeks, the bright red (and in some areas raw) skin stung if he rolled on it the wrong way, which often kept him awake at night.
 In addition to burns, he had suffered a hole in his right arm that was packed from the inside. -The New York Times

 Yes.
 The movie is based on Jeff Bauman's 2014 memoir Stronger, in which he describes the bombing that took his legs, his efforts to help the FBI catch the terrorists, and his grueling rehabilitation that included learning to walk on prosthetic legs.
 At the same time, the love story between him and Erin was evolving and growing stronger.
 As he struggled through tremendous pain (in addition to hearing loss), Jeff had to reconcile the world's admiration for him with his own guilt and frustration, something that Jake Gyllenhaal attempts to convey in the Stronger movie.
 Read the book to get a firsthand account and a broader understanding of the true story.

 Jeff and Erin had been together for roughly a year.
 After his injury, he wanted to get married, buy a house, and have a fresh start, but she wanted to wait, telling him that it might be too much to take on just then.
-Like in the movie, she often spent the night at the Boston Medical Center and then the Spaulding Rehabilitation Hospital.
+She often spent the night at the Boston Medical Center and then the Spaulding Rehabilitation Hospital.
 It was at the latter that they figured out how to be intimate again. -The New York Times

 Yes.
 Erin Hurley, portrayed by Tatiana Maslany in the movie, felt an enormous sense of guilt after Bauman lost his legs in the bombings, aware that she was the reason he had showed up.
-It's an emotional point that Jake Gyllenhaal's character drives home during a scene in the movie when Erin is scolding him for not showing up at therapy. -The Los Angeles Times
+"I'm sorry," she told him when he woke up in the hospital.
+"Don't say that," Jeff replied, assuring her that it wasn't her fault. -Stronger Memoir

 Yes.
 The Stronger movie true story reveals that he used a regular regiment of 1,200 milligrams of gabapentin to treat leg pain and phantom leg pain, 5 milligrams of oxycodone and 1,000 milligrams of Tylenol.
 If he still could not endure the pain, he took more oxycodone.
 He packed a bag of painkillers whenever he planned to leave the house. -The New York Times